 Critical Hope: Asset mapping reflects our more general approach to post growth futures.
 Before engaging with a deeper critique, our work always begins by exploring things that are already working well.
 That is, our initial emphasis is on creative possibilities, rather than limitations.
 We extend this perspective of ‘critical hope’ to our writing, talks, interviews and project formulation.
 In a related way, we choose to engage only in work that is respectful of others and liberates, rather than denigrates, the human spirit.

 Democratic, Efficient Negotiation: We value a particular approach to decision-making (we call it ‘consent, rather than consensus’) which allows for ongoing differences of opinion, while still ensuring we can move forward collectively.
-Internally, key resolutions are put to a vote, with each member holding the ability to block the resolution if s/he feels very strongly about a specific issue.
+Internally, building on sociocracy methods, key resolutions are put to a vote, with each member holding the ability to block the resolution if s/he feels very strongly about a specific issue.
 For general proposals, members’ silence is considered their consent.
 In this way, individuals who want to take initiative can follow-up their ideas, even if they aren’t favoured by others.
 It also helps that empathy and cooperation are central values of our organization; members who have differences of opinion can considerately agree to disagree and move forward as a team.